awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 ## Tag Basics<a name="tag-basics"></a>

+A tag is a label that you assign to an AWS resource\.
+Each tag consists of a *key* and an optional *value*, both of which you define\.

 Tags enable you to categorize your AWS resources in different ways, for example, by purpose, owner, or environment\.
-This is useful when you have many resources of the same type — you can quickly identify a specific resource based on the tags you've assigned to it\.
-Each tag consists of a *key* and an optional *value*, both of which you define\.
+This is useful when you have many resources of the same type—you can quickly identify a specific resource based on the tags you've assigned to it\.
 For example, you could define a set of tags for your account's Amazon EC2 instances that helps you track each instance's owner and stack level\.

+The following diagram illustrates how tagging works\.
+In this example, you've assigned two tags to each of your instances—one tag with the key `Owner` and another with the key `Stack`\.
+Each tag also has an associated value\.

+![\[Tag example\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/Tag_Example.png)

 We recommend that you devise a set of tag keys that meets your needs for each resource type\.
 Using a consistent set of tag keys makes it easier for you to manage your resources\.
 You can search and filter the resources based on the tags you add\.

-The following diagram illustrates how tagging works\.
-In this example, you've assigned two tags to each of your instances, one called `Owner` and another called `Stack`\.
-Each of the tags also has an associated value\.

-![\[Tag example\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/Tag_Example.png)

 Tags don't have any semantic meaning to Amazon EC2 and are interpreted strictly as a string of characters\.
 Also, tags are not automatically assigned to your resources\.
 You can edit tag keys and values, and you can remove tags from a resource at any time\.
 You can set the value of a tag to an empty string, but you can't set the value of a tag to null\.
 If you add a tag that has the same key as an existing tag on that resource, the new value overwrites the old value\.
 If you delete a resource, any tags for the resource are also deleted\.